 A typical liver transplant surgery takes between four to eight hours.
 Once your surgery is finished, you will be taken to the surgical intensive care unit.
 Visiting hours are limited, but immediate family may be with you in your room.

 When you wake up from your liver transplant surgery, you will notice that several tubes were placed in your body during the liver transplant operation.
 For instance, there will be a breathing tube, a nasogastric tube (to keep your stomach empty), a Foley catheter (to empty your bladder), and IV lines (to administer medicines, fluids, and blood transfusions, and to take blood samples and check fluid pressures in your body).
 You will also receive medicine to help control pain and help you relax.

 Once you are stable and can breathe on your own, you will be moved to a private room in the transplant unit.
 While a family member may stay in your room overnight as long as no medical reasons prohibit it, children under 12 years of age are not permitted in the transplant unit (although we will facilitate visits for children in a waiting room or the main lobby).
 While you recover from your liver transplant surgery, we will perform routine blood tests and X-rays, and you will have daily visits with your surgeons and care team.
 You and your support person(s) will also participate in several educational sessions, including:

 - Pharmacy education (what your medicines do and how to take them)

 - Nutrition education (what dietary requirements you’ll need to adhere to)

-Most patients are discharged from the hospital between seven and 14 days after their liver transplant surgery.
-However, some patients stay longer, depending on how sick they were prior to their transplant.
+Most patients are discharged from the liver transplant hospital between seven and 14 days after their liver transplant surgery.
+However, some patients stay longer, depending on how sick they were prior to their liver transplant procedure.